PLAY PODCASTS

 Episodes typically run thirty-five to sixty minutes — most land between 42 min and 1h — though episode length varies meaningfully from one episode to the next.
 None of the episodes are flagged explicit by the publisher.
 It is catalogued as a EN-US-language History show.

-The show is actively publishing — the most recent episode landed yesterday, with 33 episodes already out so far this year.
-The busiest year was 2023, with 99 episodes published.
+The show is actively publishing — the most recent episode landed 5 days ago, with 39 episodes already out so far this year.
 Published by Support.

 Episodes